Mike Murphy (political consultant): Political commentary

 Murphy serves as a commentator on NBC's Meet the Press and political programs.
 Murphy wrote the "Murphy's Law" column for TIME Magazine during the 2008 election cycle.
 In August 2012, National Journal named Murphy one of "Ten Republicans to follow on Twitter".

 In 2003, Murphy visited a Georgian museum dedicated to Joseph Stalin and recounted his experience.

+In December 2006, he called on President George W. Bush to escalate the Iraq War and to establish a bipartisan war council made up of Democrats and Republicans.

 On September 3, 2008, after a segment on NBC, Murphy was recorded, along with conservative commentator Peggy Noonan and then NBC reporter Chuck Todd, giving critical analysis about Republican vice-presidential candidate Sarah Palin.
 All three were apparently unaware that their microphones were still live.
 In the captured audio, Murphy describes the pick of Palin as "cynical".
 Murphy had been publicly critical of the strategy of the Palin choice, saying her appeal was mostly limited to the Republican base.

 In 2013, Murphy was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

 During the 2016 election, Murphy created and hosted the Radio Free GOP podcast, consistently rated as one of the most popular political podcasts on iTunes.

-In June, 2019, Murphy launched the "Hacks on Tap" podcast with David Axelrod, focusing on developments in the 2020 Election.
+In June 2019, Murphy launched the "Hacks on Tap" podcast with David Axelrod, focusing on developments in the 2020 Election.
 Former White House Press Secretary Robert Gibbs also collaborates on the podcast.

 Murphy is a strategic advisor to Republican Voters Against Trump, a project of Defending Democracy Together, launched in May 2020.

+Murphy endorsed Democratic presidential nominee Kamala Harris in the 2024 presidential election.